Crime & Safety

 Borchert remained uncooperative and refused to provide officers with his biographical information.
 Borchert’s father,

-who is the owner of the Chevrolet, later arrived on scene and provided officers with Borchert’s information.
+who owns the Chevrolet, later arrived and provided officers with Borchert’s information, police said.

 Landeros said the officers inspected the Chevrolet and discovered an open bottle of an alcoholic beverage inside the vehicle.
 The Chevrolet was determined to be inoperable and was subsequently towed from the scene.